Banana Nut Muffins

 Storage and Reheating

 Store the muffins in an airtight container at room temperature for up to 3 days.
-For longer storage, freeze them for up to 3 months.
-Reheat in the microwave for 15-20 seconds or in the oven at 350°F until warmed through.
+You can also freeze them for up to 3 months.
+To reheat, simply pop them in the microwave for 15-20 seconds or warm in the oven at 350°F (175°C) for about 10 minutes.

 Cooking Mistakes

-- Don’t overmix the batter; it can lead to dense muffins.
+- Overmixing the batter can lead to tough muffins.

 Helpful Tips

-- Experiment with different nuts or dried fruits.
+- Experiment with different nuts or add chocolate chips.

 FAQs